jssteinberg/config/README.md

 funcsave gs
 ```

-## Vim 8: simple vimrc
+## Vim > 8

-Can be used without packages (gives no errors unless keymappings/commands requiring packages are used).
+A simple vimrc that can be used as a boilerplate and/or can be used without packages.
+It gives no errors on missing packages unless keymaps/commands requiring packages are used.

 Packages (plugins) are installed/updated with `:PackagerInstall`/`:PackagerUpdate` (package management requires https://github.com/kristijanhusak/vim-packager).

 - Requries FZF on your system for fuzzy searching.
 Ripgrep on your system is optional.
 (See https://github.com/junegunn/fzf.vim)
-	Uses MUcomplete for autocompletion.
+- Uses MUcomplete for simple autocompletion.
 Alternatives: https://github.com/prabirshrestha/asyncomplete.vim

-## Neovim
+## Neovim > 0.5

 Functional, lightweight and 'native extending' neovim config with a focus on web front-end coding, though it's usable for most text editing.
 Uncomplicated config for dummies hacking (author included).